mohitcfra/fb-api/firstbridge-api/search_us_etfs.md

-Returns the detailed classification & reference data for any ETF that contains the provided key words in the following fields: sponsor, composite_name and composite_ticker
+Returns the detailed classification & reference data for any ETF that contains the provided key words in the following fields: sponsor, composite_name and composite_ticker.

 Request:
 ```